jaelle/ACT-R/extras/emma/readme.txt

 The emma.lisp file implements the EMMA extension to ACT-R as a replacement for the default vision module.
+To use EMMA call (require-extra "emma") and placing that call into a model which needs it will make sure it is always loaded.
-To use EMMA load the emma.lisp file after loadng the main ACT-R system, or put emma.lisp into the other-files directory to have it loaded automatically with the rest of the ACT-R system.
+It is also possible to manually load the emma.lisp file after loading the main ACT-R system, or put emma.lisp into the other-files directory to have it loaded automatically with the rest of the ACT-R system.
 No other changes are necessary to use EMMA, but you may want to change the default object